savtri/mapome/readme.md

 ## Instructions

 A template input file is provided in the folder Input.
 The path to the input file name to be run should be provided in the file InputAddressFile.inp.
 The coordinates of the material points have to be provided in a separate file "MatPoints.dat".

+### Remark

+To use the code as a standard FE solver, switch the first variable under the $MATERIAL_POINT_METHOD key to 0, i.e., 0 1 60 0.02 0.02 0.00 0.00.
+In this case, the MatPoints.dat input file becomes irrelevant.

 ## License